Nexmo/station/_documentation/en/verify/overview.md

 ---
 title: Overview
 meta_title: Enable 2FA with the Verify API
-description: The Verify API overview.
+description: The Verify API enables you to confirm that you can contact a user at a specific number.
+(Nexmo is now Vonage)
 ---

 # Verify API